-Adam Jobling (2015, PPE) talks to Exeter College Fellow Professor Luciano Floridi about his ground-breaking work exploring and advising on the philosophy and ethics of information
+Adam Jobling (2015, PPE) talks to Exeter College

 Listening to certain high-profile members of the tech industry, one can get the feeling that our deepest sci-fi fears are about to be realised.
 Elon Musk has repeatedly voiced concerns that super-intelligent artificial intelligence could be created which would lead to 'an immortal dictator from which we could never escape.'
-Bill Gates agrees, and even Stephen Hawking said that Al could 'spell the end of the human race.'
+Bill Gates agrees, and even Stephen Hawking said that AI could 'spell the end of the human race.'

-Professor Luciano Floridi, Professor of Philosophy and Ethics of Information at the Oxford Internet Institute, Exeter College Fellow by Special Election, and newly appointed member of the European Union Commission High-Level Expert Group on Artificial Intelligence, takes a dim view of these worries: 'I find some of the literature that discusses so called super-intelligent AI to be an irresponsible distraction.'
-He does not deny that such Al might be developed, but points out there are plenty of things that might happen.
+Professor Luciano Floridi, Professor of Philosophy and Ethics of Information at the Oxford Internet Institute, Exeter College Fellow by Special Election, and newly appointed member of the European Union Commission High-Level Expert Group on Artificial Intelligence, takes a dim view of these worries: 'I find some of the literature that discusses so called super-intelligent AI to be an irresponsible distraction.
+He does not deny that such AI might be developed, but points out there are plenty of things that might happen.
 'If we mean "it might happen" in the same way that I might win the lottery every time I buy a ticket, well then it's just a joke.
 Whereas if we're talking about "it might happen" in the same way that I might miss the flight I've booked tomorrow, well that's a different story.'
 The former is merely a logical possibility, whereas the latter is a genuine possibility.
 Ordering a superyacht before your Lotto numbers are drawn would be irresponsible, whereas planning your journey to the airport in advance would be prudent.
-Similarly it would only be responsible to treat super-intelligent Al as a genuine possibility if there is evidence we may create it, but Professor Floridi believes the probability is 'negligible insofar as anything we understand about computer science is relevant.'
+Similarly it would only be responsible to treat super-intelligent AI as a genuine possibility if there is evidence we may create it, but Professor Floridi believes the probability is 'negligible insofar as anything we understand about computer science is relevant.'